The August ComEd supply rate is 9.999¢ per kWh

 • Transmission Services Charge - $0.01767

 • Purchased Electricity Adjustment - listed as a dollar amount which is determined by kWh x PEA.
-For example, if your consumption is 750 kWh and the PEA charge is 0.527¢, your total PEA charge is $3.95.
+For example, if your consumption is 750 kWh and the PEA credit is 0.029¢, your total PEA credit is just $0.22.

 The Carbon-Free Energy Resource Adjustment: CEJA—Public Act 102-0662—signed into law by Governor Pritzker in September 2021 established a plan to preserve nuclear generation facilities from closure.
 The Carbon Mitigation Adjustment is to ensure preservation of existing carbon-free, nuclear generation facilities which might otherwise retire.
 The concept is to enable carbon-free resources to remain in place until Illinois is able to develop other forms of clean energy.